+Unfortunately, I see many educators hold back on starting a makerspace because of funds.
 Starting a School Makerspace from Scratch.
 With the National Week of Making behind us, you might be ready to start a makerspace in your school -- but not know where to start.

 Beginner’s Guide to Maker-ize An Elementary Classroom – HonorsGradU.
 When most penny-pinching, time-crunched, and exhausted teachers hear about lofty ideas like the MakerSpace movement in education, they are likely to dismiss it as another passing and impractical fad.

 However, the more we investigate, the more convinced we are that there are practical–and profoundly meaningful–ways for teachers to implement its ideals, even in an elementary school classroom.
 Benefits of Maker Spaces “Makerspaces come in all shapes and sizes, but they all serve as a gathering point for tools, projects, mentors and expertise.
 A collection of tools does not define a Makerspace.
 Rather, we define it by what it enables: making.”

 Recent years have seen a growth of the maker movement, or an enthusiasm for inventing and creating new technologies and tools, in the U.S., Europe, and many countries across the world.
 Here is a look at the origins of the maker movement, how it fosters creativity, and some of the resources available to kids.
 How the Maker Movement Got Started The maker movement has its origins in the do-it-yourself (DIY) attitude.
 Makerspace Starter Kit.
 The hot new Makerspace Movement is NOT new to Murray Hill Middle School.